vivekanandmall01/app-service-java-configure-deployment-sources-for-web-apps/README.md

 author: jianghaolu
 ---

-#Getting Started with Appservice - Manage Web App Source Control - in Java #
+## Getting Started with Appservice - Manage Web App Source Control - in Java ##

   Azure App Service basic sample for managing web apps.
-   - Create 4 web apps under the same new app service plan:
+   - Create 5 web apps under the same new app service plan:
      - Deploy to 1 using FTP
      - Deploy to 2 using local Git repository
      - Deploy to 3 using a publicly available Git repository